fals/cqrs-clean-eventual-consistency/README.md

 ### :arrow_down: Command Stack

-Has direct access to business rules and is responsible for only writes in the application.
+Has direct access to business rules and is responsible for only writing in the application.

 Below you can find a basic interaction between components in the **Command Stack**: